 China: Beijing & Tianjin

-This will be the fifth year that the University of Toronto has offered a summer course in Beijing and Tianjin, China.
-Students will earn a full-year sociology credit in four weeks while living and learning in Beijing, China's massive capital city.
-The second half of the program will include a 10-day visit to Tianjin.
+This will be the fifth year that the University of Toronto has offered a summer course in Beijing and Tianjin, China, and 2021 is the first time that this program will be offered virtually.
+Students will earn a full-year sociology credit in four weeks and classes will take place Monday through Thursday mornings.
 This course will benefit students interested in gaining a deeper understanding of the characteristics of Chinese politics, economy, culture and society.

-- Beijing, China’s capital city, has history stretching back 3 millennia.
-Yet it’s known as much for its modern architecture as its ancient sites such as the grand Forbidden City complex, the imperial palace during the Ming and Qing dynasties.
+- Beijing, China’s capital city, has history stretching back three millennia, yet it’s known as much for its modern architecture as its ancient sites, such as the grand Forbidden City complex, the imperial palace during the Ming and Qing dynasties.
 Nearby, the massive Tiananmen Square pedestrian plaza is the site of Mao Zedong’s mausoleum and the National Museum of China, displaying a vast collection of cultural relics.